tcltk/tcl/doc/dev/strings.md

 the Tcl 8.0 string representation and require the terminating **NULL** to be present at *bytes*[*length*].

-The expansion of the Tcl alphabet in Tcl 8.1 to all two-byte values brought about new string value representations in the Tcl library.
+The expansion of the Tcl alphabet in Tcl 8.1 to all two-byte codes brought about new string value representations in the Tcl library.
 The simplest was the creation of the **Tcl\_UniChar** type, a two-byte integer able to contain a single symbol from the Tcl alphabet.
 This representation of a